german-zarate/inkflow-ai-convert/README.md

 <!-- FAQ -->

 ## ❓ FAQ <a name="faq"></a>
-Here are some frequently asked questions (FAQs) that users might have for InkFlow AI Converter, along with their respective answers:
+Here are some frequently asked questions (FAQs) that users might have for InkFlow AI convert, along with their respective answers:

-- **What is InkFlow AI Converter?**
+- **What is InkFlow AI Convert?**
-  - InkFlow AI Converter is an innovative web application designed to transform handwritten tablet drawings and notes into digital text using cutting-edge technologies.
+  - InkFlow AI Convert is an innovative web application designed to transform handwritten tablet drawings and notes into digital text using cutting-edge technologies.

 - **How does the conversion process work?**
   - The application utilizes advanced AI-driven transcription to convert your handwritten content into editable digital text.

-- **Which technologies power InkFlow AI Converter?**
+- **Which technologies power InkFlow AI Convert?**
-  - InkFlow AI Converter is built upon a foundation of Next.js, Tailwind CSS, and MongoDB, ensuring a seamless and efficient user experience.
+  - InkFlow AI Convert is built upon a foundation of Next.js, Tailwind CSS, and MongoDB, ensuring a seamless and efficient user experience.

 - **What developer tools are integrated into the project?**
   - The project incorporates tools such as ESLint, Prettier, Husky, lint-staged, and CommitLint to ensure code quality, standardized commits, and an optimized development environment.